directus/directus/.changeset/silent-gifts-pay.md

 '@directus/app': patch
 ---

-Improved WYSIWYG editor to hide the toolbar if no elements are selected
+Improved WYSIWYG editor to hide the toolbar if no toolbar items are selected